European Investment Bank

 Debt Financing in 2024

-Global Power Generation (GPG) is a company focused on electricity generation, specializing in the development and management of power generation assets worldwide.
-Utilizing hydro, wind, and fossil fuel technologies, GPG leverages its extensive experience to ensure successful project execution.
-The company also provides engineering, operational, and maintenance services to enhance the efficiency of its facilities.
-Established by Gas Natural Fenosa and KIA through Wren House Infrastructure, GPG serves as a strategic vehicle for international power generation activities, which are recognized as key growth areas for the parent group.
-Being part of Gas Natural Fenosa, a leading multinational entity in gas and electricity integration with a presence in over 30 countries and a customer base of more than 23 million, GPG benefits from significant industry experience and high performance standards.
+Global Power Generation (GPG) is a company focused on the development and management of power generation assets worldwide, utilizing hydro, wind, and fossil fuel technologies.
+Established by Gas Natural Fenosa and KIA, GPG channels international power generation efforts, a key growth area for the group.
+The company leverages its extensive experience to ensure successful project execution and offers engineering, operational, and maintenance services to clients for their facilities.
+Being part of Gas Natural Fenosa, a leading multinational in gas and electricity integration with a presence in over 30 countries and millions of customers, GPG benefits from significant industry expertise, a robust market position, and high-performance standards.

 WEB Windenergie